department-of-veterans-affairs/health-apis-kong/README.md

 send_boolean_header - The header that kong should send to the application (If this field is not provided, the plugin assumes request_header_key is the
-    only needed value and passes it along to the application with the token.) sends_unauthorized - Boolean telling kong whether or not it should send a 401 Operation Outcome message to the user (Defaults to true) allow_if_header_is_missing - Boolean that if set to true, will allow requests if the header is missing.
+    only needed value and passes it along to the application with the token.) allow_empty_header - Boolean that if set to true, will allow requests if the header is missing.
 This can be useful for situations where the header can be used to trigger additional behavior, but it is still valid to request with out it.
 (Defaults to false)